psgrover2010/parry-blog/_drafts/anassa-cyprus-travel-now-is-the-time-for-you-to-know-the-truth.md

 After entering in a room, you will be surprised specially by the balconies that look out over the sea for outstanding natural beauty.
 The staff is efficient and very cooperative and friendly in nature.
 The main highlight of the stay was infinity pool, terraces, a dining area and breakfast place with the sea view.
 This place is a family friendly place specially with kids as there is a swimming pool and kids club with lots of a programme or workshops.

-#### Don’t miss:
+#### Don’t miss to explore the Island:

 The best swimming spots are accessible by boat.
-Don’t miss the blue lagoon which is known for the clearest water around.
-It was amazing experience to drive a super boat in the endless sea.
+There is small town Latchi where you have a lot's of option of Watersports.
+They are expert and almost all watersports as they are established since last 40 years.
+You can hire a luxury Sailing Yacht and can admire sunset or morning fishing.
+Price list www.latchiwatersportscentre.com.
+We did hire a boat and went for swmming in the blue lagoon which is known for the clearest water around.
+It was unforgettable experience specially when i drove a super boat in the endless sea.

-&nbsp;
+Thank you to Sebastian Wurst (General Manger) and entire team for the wonderful and unforgettable stay and Chef, David Goodridge for amazing and one of the best food.&nbsp;

+If you have visited this place or planning to visit then feel free to share your moments in the comments.